zama-ai/httpz-solidity/docs/getting_started/quick_start/overview.md

 **Confidential ERC-20 Mintable**

 The contract that we will build in this tutorial is  `ConfidentialERC20Mintable` .
 It's built on top of `ConfidentialERC20` by adding secure minting capabilities.
 This allows authorized accounts to create new tokens, while maintaining the privacy guarantees of encrypted balances and transactions.

 The `ConfidentialERC20Mintable` contract ensures:

-- **Enhanced privacy**: Balances are stored as encrypted values (`euint64`), preventing public inspection of account balances.
+* **Enhanced privacy**: Balances are stored as encrypted values (`euint64`), preventing public inspection of account balances.
-- **Secure transactions**: Token transfers are processed securely, maintaining confidentiality of amounts.
+* **Secure transactions**: Token transfers are processed securely, maintaining confidentiality of amounts.
-- **Owner visibility**: Only account owners can decrypt and view their balances.
+* **Owner visibility**: Only account owners can decrypt and view their balances.

-Let’s get started on your journey to building confidential blockchain applications!
+## Next steps

+Choose your path and get started:

+* [**Remix Guide**](../../getting-started/overview-1/remix/) – Rapid in‐browser setup, great for **learning** and fast **prototyping**.
+* [**Hardhat Guide**](../../getting-started/overview-1/hardhat/) – Full-fledged development environment, suitable for **production**.